propeldata/ui-kit/CONTRIBUTING.md

 ### Preview component changes

-There are two ways you can preview changes made to a component.
+There are two ways you can preview changes made to a component:

 - Storybook
 - React sample apps